intbio-ncl/shortbol/README.md

 3. `output-file` is the name of the desired SBOL XML-RDF file.

-4. A more extensive tutorial can be found in `tutorial.pdf` in the installation directory
+4. A more extensive tutorial can be found in `tutorial.pdf` in the installation directory (currently under development)

 ### Extensions